ztj7728/milomcp-studio-web/DEVELOPMENT_PLAN.md

 ## Project Overview

 Building a modern, enterprise-grade web interface for the MiloMCP multi-user platform.
-The frontend will provide an elegant UI for user management, tool execution, workspace management, and real-time MCP communication.
+The frontend will provide an elegant UI for comprehensive user management, role-based access control, user-isolated workspace management, and real-time MCP communication with per-user permissions.

 ## Technology Stack